What are the Best Motorcycle Rides the Northeast has to offer?

 As you realize by reading this year's guide (and basically the many previous year's guides to the Top 10 motorcycle roads in the Northeast), Pennsylvania is a dominating state in the area of great motorcycle rides.
 And, as you can imagine in a state with such great roads, the competition for the #1 spot can be fierce.
 This year shows a good example as the two perennial favorites in the Keystone State has flip-flopped and last year's #1 road has this year fallen to #2.
 As such US Highway 30 is the second best motorcycle ride in PA lies in southern PA between Harrisburg and Pittsburgh and covers a 40-mile stretch of US Highway 30.
 Like a lot of rides on MotorcycleRoads.com, this route has some historical significance as it (Highway 30) is named after our Great President Lincoln as it was this road that he took to Gettysburg, PA to deliver the Gettysburg Address in Nov 19, 1863 as it was essentially the turning point of the US Civil War.
 Check out the great photos posted on McR and you’ll see this route offers some incredible scenery, mountain riding, and access to a great slice of American history … you’ll get a feel why this route has 30 Rider Reviews on McR and why it currently is rated at 4.38 out of 5 and the #1 motorcycle ride in the Northeast!

-Settling in at the #1 spot this year and the best motorcycle ride in Pennsylvania is a route you really need to settle in to drive as it's a bit of a long one at 378-miles in total.
+Keep its #1 spot in the Top 10 this year and also the best motorcycle ride in Pennsylvania is a route you really need to settle in to drive as it's a bit of a long one at 378-miles in total.
 Being that this route is longer and its offers less of the tighter turns you would find in some of the other routes listed here and more so presents riders with nice sweepers (still a lot of fun though!).
 And so you know for a route like this to rise to the #1 spot in a motorcycle riding blessed state like PA, there must be some other great things about it than simply riding excitement.
 The Grand Army of the Republic Highway – Route 6 PA motorcycle ride has been on McR for a lot of years now as it was registered way back in 2004 and as such has accumulated a lot of great photos and comments that you really should check out to get a feel for just how strong of a ride this could be for you.
 These 378-miles will bring riders across much of northern Pennsylvania and treat them to great scenery as well as many slow and peaceful drives through some vintage old-town USA communities.

 Interested in more motorcycle ride articles like this?